Dmkk01/Numerical-PDE-with-Boundary-Conditions/README.md

-# Numerical PDE with Boundary-Conditions
+# Numerical PDE with Boundary Conditions
 This repository is part of my Bachelor Thesis at Aalto University.

 ## An Analysis of Boundary Conditions in Partial Differential Equations using Finite Difference Method